Best practices for using Secrets Manager

 Review the following suggested guidelines for implementing best practices around your secrets management with IBM Cloud® Secrets Manager.

 • IBM Cloud® Secrets Manager is a regional service.
-Provision Secrets Manager instances per region to spread your workloads and limit the blast radius in case of a regional outage.
+Provision Secrets Manager instances per region to spread your workloads and limit the impact of a regional outage.

 • Secrets Manager is a single-tenant service.
 CPU and memory limits are applied per Secrets Manager instance.
 Those limits restrict the API request rates based on the usage pattern.
 As a rule of thumb, it is recommended to keep the rate below 20 req/s.
 Additionally, limit the number of unique clients that make requests to a single Secrets Manager instance.